Waldhausen Additivity: Classical and Quasicategorical: Additivity for of a Waldhausen Quasicategory

-\begin{example} Any {\it stable} quasicategory is a Waldhausen quasicategory when all morphisms are considered cofibrations.
-For instance, the quasicategory of modules for an $A_\infty$ ring spectrum $R$, or the quasicategory of complexes of quasicoherent $\calo_X$-modules over a quasicompact and quasiseparated scheme $X$. \end{example}
+\begin{example}[Stable Quasicategories are Waldhausen Quasicategories] Any stable quasicategory is a Waldhausen quasicategory with all morphisms cofibrations.
+For instance, the quasicategory of modules for an $A_\infty$ ring spectrum $R$ satisfying finiteness conditions, or the quasicategory of complexes of quasicoherent $\calo_X$-modules over a quasicompact and quasiseparated scheme $X$, are stable quasicategories.

+If $\calm$ is a stable model category, and $\calm^c$ denotes its full sub category on the cofibrant objects, then $N(\calm^c)[W^{-1}]$ is a stable quasicategory.

+If $\calm$ is a stable simplicial model category, and $\calm^{cf}$ denotes its full sub simplicial category on the cofibrant-fibrant objects, then the simplicial nerve $N(\calm^{cf})$ is a stable quasicategory.